SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 For instance, you never see Indiana Jones having to find a local sporting goods store because he needs to stock up on ammo.
 You never see Katniss Everdeen have to stop and take a shower because she stinks.

 These things do happen.
-No one watching *Raiders of the Lost Ark* thinks that Indy’s gun is magical and doesn’t need bullets—but we just don’t need to see Indy doing that stuff.
+No one watching *[[Raider|Raiders]] of the Lost Ark* thinks that Indy’s gun is magical and doesn’t need bullets—but we just don’t need to see Indy doing that stuff.
 We don’t need to waste time on it.

 ### CINEMATIC